wacncontent/CustomizeTool/removeCommentOutput/articles/application-gateway/application-gateway-create-gateway-portal.md

 - [Azure Resource Manager template](/documentation/articles/application-gateway-create-gateway-arm-template/)
 - [Azure CLI](/documentation/articles/application-gateway-create-gateway-cli/)

+Azure Application Gateway is a layer-7 load balancer.
+It provides failover, performance-routing HTTP requests between different servers, whether they are on the cloud or on-premises.
+Application Gateway provides many Application Delivery Controller (ADC) features including HTTP load balancing, cookie-based session affinity, Secure Sockets Layer (SSL) offload, custom health probes, support for multi-site, and many others.
+To find a complete list of supported features, visit [Application Gateway Overview](/documentation/articles/application-gateway-introduction/)

 ## Scenario

 In this scenario, you learn how to create an application gateway using the Azure portal.

 This scenario will:

-- Create a medium application gateway with two instances.
+* Create a medium application gateway with two instances.
-- Create a virtual network named AdatumAppGatewayVNET with a reserved CIDR block of 10.0.0.0/16.
+* Create a virtual network named AdatumAppGatewayVNET with a reserved CIDR block of 10.0.0.0/16.
-- Create a subnet called Appgatewaysubnet that uses 10.0.0.0/28 as its CIDR block.
+* Create a subnet called Appgatewaysubnet that uses 10.0.0.0/28 as its CIDR block.
-- Configure a certificate for SSL offload.
+* Configure a certificate for SSL offload.

 ![Scenario example][scenario]

+> [AZURE.IMPORTANT]
->[AZURE.IMPORTANT] Additional configuration of the application gateway, including custom health probes, backend pool addresses, and additional rules are configured after the application gateway is configured and not during initial deployment.
+> Additional configuration of the application gateway, including custom health probes, backend pool addresses, and additional rules are configured after the application gateway is configured and not during initial deployment.
+>
+>

 ## Before you begin